yoadsn/TonguesPlugin/README.md

 Since 1.2:
 - Added chat logging support using a file logger and/or logentries logger.
+- Added a configuration key for the whispering radius

 Since 1.1:
 - Added the **listen** to allow listening to all chats on the server.